pbek/qownnotesapi/docs/deployment.md

 ### Signing and releasing

 - Make sure the version in `appinfo/info.xml` and the `CHANGELOG.md` are updated
-- Sign the app with `cd docker && make sign-app`
+- Sign the app with `cd docker && just sign-app`
     - You should now have a `qownnotesapi-nc.tar.gz` in your git directory
     - Check the content of the archive for unwanted files (you can exclude more files in `docker/nextcloud/sign-app.sh`)